-The official website says that Hunter Test will help to “raise your confidence” and step your game up.
+The official website proudly declares that Hunter Test will help to “raise your confidence” and step your game up.

 The promotional material even says that Hunter Test has the “power to transform your life”.
-Quite clearly, the manufacturers are not afraid of making some pretty bold claims about this product.
+Quite clearly, the manufacturers are not afraid of making some pretty bold claims about this product and its ingredients.

 The website says that Hunter Test uses “clean” and GMO free ingredients that have been specifically selected.

-The supplement does not use a proprietary blend, which means that we know the exact names and doses of the ingredients used, so you can do your own research into each of the ingredients and their potential benefits.
+The Hunter Test supplement does not use a proprietary blend, which means that we know the exact names and doses of the ingredients used.
+This makes it easier to do some of your own research into each of the ingredients and their potential benefits.

 So, it all sounds pretty good so far, doesn’t it?
 However, we prefer not to pay too much attention to what manufacturers say about their own products.

-Instead, we prefer to focus on the main supplement facts – and that’s the ingredients used and the dosages.
+Instead, it’s usually best to focus on the main supplement facts – and these facts include the ingredients used, the dosages and the directions.

-So, with that in mind, let’s move on to the next important part of our Hunter Test review.
+So, with that in mind, let’s move on to the next important part of our Hunter Test review – the ingredients.

 Let’s kick this important section by taking a look at the actual ingredients label as shown on the bottle of Hunter Test.

 As we mentioned above, Hunter Test doesn’t use a proprietary blend.
-This means that we know the exact doses of all of the ingredients.
+This means that we know the exact doses of all of the ingredients on the label.

 Let’s now take a closer look at each one of the ingredients included to see what they are all about.

 • Vitamin D3 – You’ve probably already heard about Vitamin D as being the ‘sunshine vitamin’.
 Our bodies make Vitamin D naturally when our skin is exposed to direct sunlight containing UVB rays.
-Hunter Test uses a 5000IU dose, which is pretty high.
+Hunter Test contains a 5000IU dose of Vitamin D3 per daily serving.

 • Vitamin K2 – Another vitamin makes it into this supplement, this time it’s K2.
 Hunter Test uses a 150mcg dose per daily serving.

-• Magnesium – This is an important mineral that the human body requires from your diet in order to function properly.
-Amongst other things, Magnesium contributes to to normal protein synthesis and the reduction of tiredness and fatigue, so you can see why it’s in the Hunter Test formula.
+• Magnesium – This is an important mineral that the human body requires from nutritional sources in order to function properly.
+Amongst other things, Magnesium contributes to to normal protein synthesis and the reduction of tiredness and fatigue, so you can see why it’s been included in the Hunter Test formula.

 • Zinc – Another important mineral that plays a number of key roles in the functioning of the body.
-Zinc contributes to the maintenance of normal normal serum testosterone levels, so it’s no surprise why it’s been included here.
+Zinc contributes to the maintenance of normal normal serum Test levels and normal fertility and reproduction, amongst other things.

 • D-Aspartic Acid – This is an amino acid that exists in central nervous and reproductive tissues.
-There’s lots of information only about the potential benefits of D-Aspartic Acid.
-The doese in Hunter Test is 3000mg per daily serving.
+There is some fairly promising research about the potential benefits of D-Aspartic Acid.
+The dose in Hunter Test is 3000mg per daily serving.

-• Asian Ginseng – You may have come across this ingredient in your health food store, as it’s a pretty common supplement on its own.
+• Asian Ginseng – You may have come across this ingredient in your health food store, as Ginseng is a pretty common supplement on its own.
 Hunter Test uses 300mg per daily serving.

-• Ashwagandha Extract – An Ayurvedic herb, Ashwagandha is thought to have some interesting potential benefits.
-You can read up about the exciting studies on the potential benefits of Ashwagandha supplementation online.
+• Ashwagandha Extract – An Ayurvedic herb, Ashwagandha is thought to have some potential benefits.
+You can read up on the promising studies suggesting the potential benefits of Ashwagandha supplementation online.
 Each serving of Hunter Test contains a 100mg dose.

 • Indole-3-Carbinol – This is a compound found in vegetables such as broccoli, cauliflower, and other members of the Brassica family.
 Hunter Test uses 200mg per daily dose.